Creative accounting: Offshoring and tax avoidance

 In order to avoid taxes on profits, multinational corporations often make use of offshore subsidiaries in order to employ a creative accounting technique known as "Minimum-Profit Accounting".
 The subsidiary is created in a tax haven—often just as a shell company—then charges large fees to the primary corporation, effectively minimizing or wholly wiping out the profit of the main corporation.
-Within most parts of the European Union and the United States, this practice is perfectly legal and often executed in plain sight or with explicit approval of tax regulators.
+Within most of the European Union and the United States, this practice is legal and often executed in sight or with explicit approval of tax regulators.

-Nike, Inc. famously employed offshoring by selling its Swoosh logo to a Bermuda-based special-purpose entity subsidiary for a nominal amount, and then went on to "charge itself" licensing fees that Nike Inc. had to pay to the subsidiary in order to use its own brand in Europe.
-The Dutch tax authorities were aware of and approved of this siphoning structure, but did not publish the private agreement they had with Nike.
-The licensing fees totaled $3.86Bn over the course of 3 years and were discovered due to an unrelated U.S.-based lawsuit as well as the Paradise Papers.
-In 2014, the Bermuda deal with Dutch authorities expired, and Nike shifted the profits to another offshore subsidiary, a Netherlands-based Limited Liability Partnership (CV, short for Commanditaire Vennootschap, generally known as a Kommanditgesellschaft).
+Nike, Inc. used this method by selling its Swoosh logo to a Bermuda-based special-purpose entity subsidiary for a nominal amount, and then went on to "charge itself" licensing fees that Nike Inc. had to pay to the subsidiary in order to use its own brand in Europe.
+The Dutch tax authorities accepted this siphoning structure, but did not publish the private agreement they had with Nike.
+The licensing fees totaled $3.86Bn over the course of three years and were discovered due to an unrelated U.S.-based lawsuit as well as the Paradise Papers.
+In 2014, the Bermuda deal with Dutch authorities expired, and Nike moved the profits to another offshore subsidiary, a Netherlands-based Limited Liability Partnership (CV, short for Commanditaire Vennootschap, generally known as a Kommanditgesellschaft).
 Through a Dutch tax loophole, CV's owned by individuals that are residing in the Netherlands are tax-free.
-Exploiting this structure saved Nike more than $1Bn in taxes annually and reduced its global tax rate to 13.1%; the company is currently being pursued for billions of dollars worth of back taxes in litigation by multiple governments for this multinational tax avoidance.
+Exploiting this structure saved Nike more than $1Bn in taxes annually and reduced its global tax rate to 13.1%; the company is currently being pursued for billions of dollars of back taxes in litigation by multiple governments for this multinational tax avoidance.